Fast Computing Formulas for some Dirichlet L-Series: Computing Dirichlet L-Series

 \subsubsection{$\boldsymbol{L_{-4}(2)},$ Catalan's constant $\boldsymbol{G}$}

-This primary constant is required in formula for $L_{-20}(2)$. $G$ is usually computed via Gosper--Pilehrood series.
+This primary constant participates in $L_{-20}(2)$ formula. $G$ is usually computed via Gosper--Pilehrood series.
 This is an efficient hypergeometric algorithm found by Bill Gosper in the seventies for the MIT--MACSYMA project --\cite{BRAD} Eq.(77)--.
-Series was rediscovered later by the Pilehroods --\cite{HESS} Corollary 2--.
-It is found and proven applying Eq.(\ref{6}) with command It is also obtained from Eq.(\ref{9y}) using $G=\tfrac1{16}\,\mathcal{S}_0(\tfrac14,\tfrac34)$.
-In this case a condensed series summing two consecutive terms at once is got.
-Binary splitting cost of Gosper--Pilehrood algorithm is $C_s=16/\log(729/4)=3.07374...$ Another very efficient series for Catalan's constant was found via WZ--Dougall $_5H_5$ method by this author (2023).
+Series was rediscovered more than 30 years later (2010) by the Pilehroods --\cite{HESS} Corollary 2--.
+It is found and proven applying Eq.(\ref{6}) with command It is also obtained using $G=\tfrac1{16}\,\mathcal{\bar{S}}_0(\tfrac14,\tfrac34)$ where $\mathcal{\bar{S}}_0(x,y)$ is the difference of Hurwitz $\zeta$'s, Eq.(\ref{8xy}), accelerated by applying Dougall's search pattern $(\alpha,\beta,\gamma,\delta,\varepsilon)$ = $(4,1,1,1,1)$. provides a very fast condensed series that sums two consecutive terms at once so that the original Gosper--Pilehrood series is retrieved by bisection.
+The binary splitting cost of this algorithm is $C_s=16/\log(729/4)=3.07374...$ Another very efficient Catalan's constant series was also found via WZ--Dougall $_5H_5$ method by this author (2023).
 This is proven with command The resulting series has $\rho=-1/12500$ giving more than 4 decimal places per term.
 It has been incorporated in Number Theory software library FLINT \cite{FLINT0} as the standard algorithm to compute constant $G$ (see documentation section 9.31.4).
 It is given by

-.
 Observe that $\pi,\ \zeta(3),\ L_{-3}(2),\ G$ are sorted from fast to slower computing constants, so the $L_{k}(s)$ formulas that only require the faster ones are certainly more efficient.
 In the next section these fast Dirichlet's $L_{k}(s)$ formulas are introduced.